Equine Assisted Therapy and Down Syndrome

 Current research supports the positive relationship between hippotherapy and Down syndrome.
 It’s a unique therapeutic approach for any movement disorder, including Down syndrome, and it will likely continue to receive further study and attention.

 The MiraColt provides a practical alternative for those who can’t pursue real-life hippotherapy due to safety and accessibility concerns.
-This simulator provides the same muscle stimulation, rhythmic motion, and benefits as real-life equine assisted therapy.
+This Down syndrome adaptive equipment provides the same muscle stimulation, rhythmic motion, and benefits as real-life equine-assisted therapy.